brittneyleighb/java-for-haters/java-for-haters.md

 - 👩‍💻 **Developers coming from sane languages** who are experiencing culture shock
 - 😵 **Anyone who's spent 4 hours debugging** a `NullPointerException` on line 1,247 of a file they didn't write
 - 😈 **Masochists** who enjoy pain but want to understand why they're suffering
-- 💼 **People who need to learn Java for work** but want to maintain their sanity (good luck)
+- 💼 **People who need to learn Java for work** but want to maintain their sanity (hahaha)

 ### A Word of Encouragement

 Despite what this book's tone might suggest, Java isn't actually evil.
 It's just... enthusiastic.
 Like a golden retriever that's learned to code.
 It means well, it's very energetic, and it will fetch your objects whether you asked for them or not.

-Java has its place in the world.
+Java has a place in the world.
 It's stable, it's fast (eventually), it has excellent tooling, and it pays well.
 Many successful applications run on Java, and many successful careers have been built around it.

 ---